genesiscommunitysuccess/docs/docs/03_server/10_integration/08_data-pipeline/02_basics.md

 ## Sink functions

-A `sink` function is where you will define the logic to do something with the data that has been picked up by your data pipelines and successfully mapped.
-This something usually involves storing the data into another data store (database, log, etc.) either directly or after applying some additional logic of your choosing. `transform` functions are also available for applying business logic inside your `map` functions as shown above.
+A `sink` function is where you define the logic to do something with the data that has been picked up by your data pipelines and successfully mapped.
+This usually involves storing the data in another data store (database, log, etc.), either directly or after applying some additional logic of your choosing. `transform` functions are also available for applying business logic inside your `map` functions, as shown above.

 ### Ingress

-The default behaviour of a ingress data pipeline is to store the mapped [Table](../../../../database/fields-tables-views/tables/) object to the Genesis database.
-However, there are times when you might want to delete or modify that entity, or do other conditional operations that do not interact with the database at all.
+The default behaviour of an ingress Data Pipeline is to store the mapped [Table](../../../../database/fields-tables-views/tables/) object to the Genesis database.
+However, there are times when you might want to delete or modify that entity, or to perform other conditional operations that do not interact with the database at all.
 For those cases, the `sink` function can be used.
 The function has two parameters:

 - `entityDb` - object to access the underlying Genesis database
 - `mappedEntity` - the mapped Table object